If you’ve been skeptical about the power of email as a marketing tool, you might want to reconsider your position.

 If you’re a real estate agent, financial advisor, or other service-based sales professional, millennials are one of your biggest target demographics, as they’re expected to make up 75% of the workforce by 2025.

 When it comes to millennials and email, the statistics speak for themselves.
-A 2017 survey from Adobe found that people age 18-34 check their email more than any other group.
+A 2017 survey from Adobe found that people age 18–34 check their email more than any other group.
 That same year, Campaign Monitor reported that 89% of millennials preferred to be emailed by retailers, compared to any other method of contact.
+In a 2018 study by Fluent, more than two-thirds of millennials claimed promotional emails had influenced at least a few of their purchasing decisions.

 When you engage with your millennial prospects, keep in mind that you’re working to build a relationship that could span decades and generate quite a bit of business.
 That means spending a little bit more now on your email marketing could prove incredibly fruitful in the long run.